basti1302/repoman/README.md

       }
     }

+Type property is optional.
+If not provided, Repoman will try to determine the type from the URL by checking the existence of keywords: git, svn, subversion.
+If type can't be determined from the URL, it defaults to git.

+Repoman will choose which configuration file to use in this order:
+1. Any file specified in -c/--config-file flag
+2. .repoman.json file in the current directory
-It's better to place this file in your home directory (process.env.USERPROFILE on Windows, process.env.HOME on *nix), so you can use Repoman from any directory.
-If this file is placed in another directory, then Repoman can only be used from that same directory.
+3. .repoman.json file in home directory (process.env.USERPROFILE on Windows, process.env.HOME on *nix)

-If configuration file exists in both current and home directories, then the one in current directory takes precedence over the one in the home directory.

 Authentication
 --------------